 Below is listed some current Hebrew words and their meanings.
-Most of these words are used often in my blogs and it is my desire for readers to understand what they mean.
+Most of these words are used often in my articles and it is my desire for readers to understand what they mean.

 TaNaKh - Our Old Testament.
 In Hebrew it stands for Torah, Neviim, and Ketuviim.
 Torah will be discussed below.
 Neviim means prophets and indicates the Prophetic Books.
 Ketuviim means the writings and refers to Job, Psalms, Proverbs, Ruth, Esther, Song of Solomon, Lamentations, Ecclesiastes, Ezra, Nehemiah, Chronicles, and Daniel.
 Together these three parts: Torah, Books of the Prophets and the writings make up the Scriptures that Yeshua and His disciples would have read.